makerdao/governance-manual/delegation/delegate-metric-tracking.md

 # Delegate Metric Tracking

 The GovAlpha Core Unit (GOV-001) tracks metrics relating to the voting activities of Recognized Delegates.
 These are useful to both current and prospective delegators in gauging how active and consistent Recognized Delegates have been.
-Calculations are made over a 120-day rolling window and the metrics currently tracked for Recognized Delegates centre on participation in on-chain voting and communication by Recognized Delegates regarding their voting choices.
+The metrics currently tracked for Recognized Delegates centre on participation in on-chain voting and communication by Recognized Delegates regarding their voting choices.

 These metrics can be seen on the delegate cards on the [voting portal](https://vote.makerdao.com/delegates).
 In addition, a further breakdown of each Recognized Delegate's participation metric is available on their metric pages on the voting portal - here is a link to Flip Flop Flap Delegate LLC's metric page [as an example](https://vote.makerdao.com/address/0x0f4be9f208c552a6b04d9a1222f385785f95beaa#delegate-credentials).